TYPO3-Documentation/t3docs-wiki-migration/output_pages/Translation.rst

 like to do more and engage yourself for a longer time, you can become a translation team member.
 If you want to become a team member, you have to do the following: Login on `typo3.org <http://typo3.org>`__ and then visit the translation server.
-Afterwards write an e-mail to the language administrator of your language [outdated wiki link].
+Afterwards write an e-mail to the `language administrator of your language <#Translation_Teams>`__ [deprecated wiki link].
 He can make you member of the translation team for your language so that you can do your translation work.

 Extensions available for translation
 ------------------------------------

-The translation server is not only a place to translate the language files of the TYPO3 core: We can also translate extension [outdated wiki link]s there.
+The translation server is not only a place to translate the language files of the TYPO3 core: We can also translate `extension </Category:Extension>`__ [deprecated wiki link]s there.
 Right now only manually added extensions can be translated.
 If your extension is not on the list and you would like it to be, please file a "task" issue in the `Forge bugtracker <https://forge.typo3.org/projects/show/team-translation>`__ or request for admission via `translators mailing list <http://lists.typo3.org/cgi-bin/mailman/listinfo/typo3-project-documentation>`__.